devjgigas/drupal-contractors.github.io/_posts/2020-12-01-custom-content-types.md

 ---
-title: "Custom Content Types: Drupal vs. WordPress"
+title: 'Custom Content Types: Drupal vs. WordPress'
 image: "/img/custom-content-types.jpg"
 description: By default, most CMSs offer static and dynamic content as common content types.
 In WordPress, these are Posts and Pages.
 In Drupal, they are Pages and Stories.
-thumbnail: "/img/custom-content-types.jpg"
+thumbnail: "/uploads/austin-distel-imc-iozdmxc-unsplash.jpg"
 color_overlay: "#009480"
 author: alex-novak
 categories: []
-date: 2020-11-09 08:00:00 +0000
+date: 2020-11-09T08:00:00.000+00:00

 ---
 By default, most CMSs offer static and dynamic content as common content types.
 In WordPress, these are Posts and Pages.
 In Drupal, they are Pages and Stories.
 These post types have a predefined set of fields: title, body, and description.
 But what if these values ​​don't quite fit the website you are using?
 Certainly, you'll need something else.
 With custom post types, you can create a content type and customize the fields and appearance, create your own taxonomies, (such as categories and tags), and more.

-## Why Do We Need to Use Custom Post Types?
+### Why Do We Need to Use Custom Post Types?

 We need custom post types in order to manage information in a way that is not like other types, and distinguishes them from traditional posts and pages.
 For example, for a clinic network site, custom content types might consist of: